Azam Khan (squash player)

-Azam Khan (Pashto: اعظم خان; 20 April 1926 – 28 March 2020) was a Pakistani squash player who won the British Open Championships four times between 1959 and 1962.
+Azam Khan (Pashto: اعظم خان; 20 April 1926 – 28 March 2020) was a Pakistani squash player who won the British Open Championships four times, from 1959 to 1962.

 Early life and family

 Azam Khan was born into a Pashtun family at Nawakville, a small village near Peshawar, Pakistan, on 20 April 1926.
 At first, he became a tennis coach at the officers' club of the Pakistan Air Force.
-Soon after that, his older brother Hashim Khan who was 11 years older and was almost like a father figure to him, who also would go on to win seven British titles later in his career, asked him to change his career to squash playing from tennis.
+Soon after that, his older brother Hashim Khan who was 11 years older and was almost like a father figure to him, who also would go on to win seven British titles later in his career, asked him to change careers to playing squash instead of tennis.
 When Azam Khan switched over to playing squash, he was such a quick learner that he became the second best player behind his famous brother Hashim Khan within six months.
-Some people observed that both brothers were short in height.
 Azam Khan was widely considered one of the world's best shot-makers and game strategists.

 Both brothers had settled in London by 1956.
-He surprised many people by adapting so easily from concrete courts in Pakistan to England's wooden court floors.
+Azam Khan surprised many people by adapting so easily from concrete courts in Pakistan to England's wooden court floors.
 He also showed a lot of respect for his older brother and mentor Hashim Khan and always tried not to outshine him, when playing against him.
-As Sports Illustrated magazine noted, that it was "foolish for a Khan to try to outfox a Khan."
+As Sports Illustrated magazine noted, it was "foolish for a Khan to try to outfox a Khan."
 Azam Khan had a reputation for playing with steely determination.
 During his long career, one day in 1962 when he was playing in long trousers and a sweater, he had an accident and collapsed with a torn tendon.
-Both this injury and the death of his 14-year-old son within a year slowed him down and he decided to retire from the game in 1962.
+Both this injury and the death of his 14-year-old son of chest and brain problems within a year slowed him down and he decided to retire from the game in 1962.

 His older brother Hashim Khan and granddaughter Carla Khan were also squash players.

-Azam Khan was the second cousin of the two other leading Pakistani players of his time Roshan Khan and Nasrullah Khan, whose sons Rehmat Khan, Torsam Khan and Jahangir Khan are also squash players.
+Azam Khan was the second cousin of the two other leading Pakistani players of his time Roshan Khan and Nasrullah Khan, whose sons Rehmat Khan, Torsam Khan and the great Jahangir Khan are also squash players.
 He was the uncle of Sharif Khan and Aziz Khan.